Melfaki2024/League-of-Legends-Model/README.md

 Our model's accuracy and the results of our fairness analysis point to our model being both effective and fair.

-Credit = Mohamed Elfaki and [Benjamin Bestmann](https://github.com/benjaminbestmann)
+Credit: Mohamed Elfaki and [Benjamin Bestmann](https://github.com/benjaminbestmann)